Assignment of supervisors

 All LL.M. programs (Thesis or Non-Thesis), whatever the options or the specializations chosen, normally require three full-time terms of residence in Montreal.
 We have prepared a typical LL.M. student calendar to give students a broad idea of how a program typically progresses.
 Full fees are charged for each of the three full-time terms.
 Additional terms are charged at a lower level.

-LL.M. information session [.pdf] (Mar.
-2015) - Summer registration, third term of residency & submission of thesis and non-thesis research project
+LL.M. information session [.pdf] (Jan.
+2016) - Summer registration, third term of residency, and submission of thesis and non-thesis research project

 LL.M. forms and protocols